kimfetti/kimfetti.github.io/_posts/math/2022-04-03-accuracy-precision-recall.md

 Precision measures the quality of model predictions for one particular class, so for the precision calculation, zoom in on just the apple side of the model.
 You can forget about the orange side for now.

 Precision equals the number of correct apple observations divided by all observations on the apple side of the model.
 In the example depicted below, the model correctly identified 3 apples, but it classified 5 total fruits as apples.
 The apple precision is 3 out of 5, or 60%.
-To remember the definition of precision, note that preciSIon focuses on only the apple SIde of the model.
+To remember the definition of precision, note that preci**SI**on focuses on only the apple **SI**de of the model.

 <center>
 <img src="{{ site.urlimg }}OA_precision.jpg" alt="Precision calculated as 60% for the apple class from example apple-orange model" width = "700">
 </center>
 <br>

 Recall, on the other hand, measures how well the model did for the actual observations of a particular class.
 Now check how the model did specifically for all the actual apples.
 For this, you can pretend like all of the oranges don’t exist.
 This model correctly identified 3 out of 4 actual apples; recall is 3 over 4, or 75%.
-Remember this simple mnemonic: recALL focuses on ALL the actual apples.
+Remember this simple mnemonic: rec**ALL** focuses on **ALL** the actual apples.

 <center>
 <img src="{{ site.urlimg }}OA_recall.jpg" alt="Recall calculated as 75% for the apple class from example apple-orange model" width = "700">